confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 ## Value/Return

-The ability to `LIMIT` should help users prototyping in ksqlDB with pull by giving them access to a subset of the results that they would expect to see without the `LIMIT` in place. ksqlDB users will not have to issue exepnsive table scans to just get a quick look of what the underlying table or stream looks like (the schema and the rows/records).
+The ability to `LIMIT` should help users prototyping in ksqlDB with pull by giving them access to a subset of the results that they would expect to see without the `LIMIT` in place. ksqlDB users will not have to issue expensive table scans to just get a quick look of what the underlying table or stream looks like (the schema and the rows/records).

 ## Public APIS